- 1 hr ago Ways To Cultivate Gratitude In Time Of COVID-19 Pandemic

 Guru Purnima is a day in the Hindu calendar that is dedicated to our spiritual and academic teachers.
 In Hinduism, Guru or a teacher is equated with God.
 A true Guru is a link between the individual and the Supreme Power.
 That is why the Guru puja is performed in respect of the teacher on the day of Guru Purnima.

 Guru Purnima is the day to thank your teacher for leading you to education and a better life.
 The full moon day in the Hindu month of Ashadha (July-August) is observed as the auspicious day of Guru Purnima, a day sacred to the memory of the great sage Vyasa.
 Vyasa was the sage who compiled the four Vedas, 18 Puranas, the Mahabharata and the Srimad Bhagavad.

 Guru Purnima is also a festival of great importance for Buddhists.
 Traditionally the festival is celebrated by Buddhists in honour of Lord Buddha who gave his first sermon on this day at Sarnath.

 Take a look at the rituals and significance of Guru Purnima.

 Rituals Of Guru Purnima

 The Hindu spiritual Gurus are revered on this day by remembering their life and teachings.
-Vyasa puja is held at various temples.
+Vyasa Puja is held at various temples.
 Flowers and symbolic gifts are given away in his honour and that of the cosmic satguru.
-The festivities are usually followed by feast for the disciples, where the prasad and charnamrita, the symbolic wash of Guru's feet, which represents his grace, kripa is distributed.
+The festivities are usually followed by a feast for the disciples, where the prasad and charnamrita, the symbolic wash of Guru's feet, which represents his grace, kripa is distributed.